Popcorn-Limited/vaultcraft-sdk/docs/vault.md

 ### `proposedAdapter(): Promise<Address>`

-Returns the address of the new proposed strategy.
+Returns the address of the new proposed adapter.

 ```ts
 const proposedAdapter = vault.proposedAdapter();